 Hello Sci-Fi/Western RPG fans and welcome to the latest and greatest “Weekly Update” for INT!

-Starving for interaction with the INT team?
-No need to fear!
-The “INT Plays D&D” group shall be gathering once more this Saturday to stream their crazy campaign of armored walls, annoyed highwaymen, a crazed druid, and a demonic warlock who seems to have been dragged into their travels.
+For fans of our project and the INT Plays D&D stream, fear not!
+The “INT Plays D&D” group shall still be gathering on Saturdays to stream their crazy campaign of armored walls, annoyed highwaymen, a crazed druid, and a demonic warlock who seems to have been dragged into their travels.
 Come and join them and witness the awful/amazing voice-acting a bunch of game developers have given their characters.

 Today we have a Sketchfab render of the turret players might encounter during our RavenCon demo.
 A big THANKS to Matt and the Art team for providing us with this preview!

 In addition to that, we also have the latest episode of Polygon Pilgrimage: Easy Unity Bombing Run!

 Also, you will be able to find all of the Pilgrimage videos by visiting: Polygonpilgrimage.com join the pilgrimage!